 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.

-[Section 50 amended by No. 77 of 2006 Sch.
+[Section 50 amended: No. 77 of 2006 Sch.
 1 cl.
 70(3).]

 Part 7 — Timber sharefarming agreements